ssunsonic/Image_Classification/README.md

 model.add(layers.Dense(1, activation = 'sigmoid'))
 ```
 ### Model 2
 Similar to Model 1, Model 2 is a CNN instead with 2 convolution layers.
 Both layers use ```relu```, however, the hidden layer in Model two has 32 nodes.
-Again, the outcome layer utilizes a ```sigmoid``` activation function due to how we are predicting binary outcomes.
+Again, the outcome layer utilizes a ```sigmoid``` activation function.

 Implementation of Model 2:
 ```